device42/carbonite-migrate/README.md

 User requirements
 =================

-**The following software must be running/installed on the user's computer**:
+**The following software must be running/installed and running**:

 1. Device42 16.10.00+

-2. Carbonite console 8.3.0.293+
+2. Carbonite Console 8.3.0.293+

 3. Carbonite Migrate — the machine you will be migrating (source) **must** have Carbonite Migrate software installed and licensed on it.
 This machine also needs to be added to the Carbonite console application on your Carbonite server:
 ![alt](https://s3.amazonaws.com/device42/carbonite-migrate/mstsc_Fv0eg6nSnA.png)